sandeep026/simulatetraj/README.md

 # Simulate

-Using Simulate, initial value problems can be solved numerically.
+Using simulatetraj, initial value problems can be solved numerically.
 In the backend, an adaptive numerical integration is performed using CVODES from the SUNDIALS suite.

 Given initial state $x(t_0)=x_0$ and control inputs $u(t)$ on $t \in [t_0,t_f]$, the state trajectory $x(t)$ is computed for the explicit differential equation $\dot{x}=f(x,u,t,p)$.